REFFIX-BR/LiaCore/replit.md

 ## System Architecture
 ### UI/UX Decisions
 The frontend is built with React, TypeScript, Vite, `shadcn/ui` (Radix UI), and Tailwind CSS, inspired by Carbon Design System and Linear, supporting both dark and light modes. `Wouter` is used for client-side routing.
 UI components include color-coded wait time indicators, enhanced UI for complaint descriptions, a dialog interface for private notes, dedicated UIs for new contact creation, conversation reopening, and activity logs.
 The sales management and plans management systems feature dedicated dashboards with KPIs, tables, and CRUD interfaces.
+Chat interface features message pagination with intelligent auto-scroll, auto-focus textarea after sending messages, and inline PDF visualization.

 ### Technical Implementations
 **Frontend**: Utilizes TanStack Query for server state management.